-Bell is committed to making a meaningful contribution toward creating a sustainable future.
-We believe we must manage issues relevant to our corporate responsibility strategically.
-By acting in this way, we make a meaningful contribution to create a sustainable future for Canadians and the world.
+We believe we must strategically manage issues relevant to our corporate responsibility.
+By acting in this way, we make a meaningful contribution to the creation of a sustainable future for Canadians and the world.

-Corporate responsibility supports our purpose and goal to advance how Canadians connect with each other and the world
+Supporting our purpose to advance how Canadians connect with each other and the world

 Corporate responsibility issues and our business